-We continually review our curriculum offer; prior to the pandemic we were poised to revise our year 9 curriculum however so much change and disruption inevitably meant plans were put on hold.
-However, we are now pleased to announce that for our September 2023 intake, students will benefit from the blend of a disciplined approach to completing key stage three as well as enjoying the freshness of choosing one option from our ‘World Beyond Frome’ option block.
+We continually review our curriculum offer.
+Our year 9 students benefit from the blend of a disciplined approach to completing key stage three work as well as having the opportunity to study a novel subject from our ‘World Beyond Frome’ option block.

-This approach will ensure gaps in learning, caused by the pandemic and local context, will be firmly filled and students will experience all subjects taught by specialists with specialist resources and accommodation.
-The outcome will mean students feel more informed about their subject choices, transition will be even smoother and our priority of driving up EBacc intake, especially for languages, can be met.
+This approach will ensure any gaps in learning will be firmly filled and students will experience all subjects taught by specialists with specialist resources and accommodation.
+The outcome of this approach means students feel more informed about their subject choices, transition will be even smoother and our priority of driving up EBacc intake, especially for languages, can be met.

 Our ‘Grow it Cook It’ pathway is a particular success at College.
 This curriculum supports students who benefit from developing both study skill and social confidence strategies.
 The creative combination of practical, horticulture and culinary skills support literacy and numeracy development very well.
 Our Grow it Cook it work in the local community has been much celebrated with the winning of local awards and participation in an open garden scheme.
 Students then successfully progress onto a vocational award in Hospitality which further boosts students’ presentation and confidence skills.
 The majority of students progress onto our World of Work post 16 programme.

 Personal, Social and Health education is delivered by small specialist team of teachers and is delivered through formal timetabled lessons.
 Assemblies, tutor times and drop-down events allow to explore key issues in more detail- digital literacy and safety being a focus for this academic year.